GasparyanG/zao/description.md

     - `arity`           - amount of arguments.
     - `upvalues`        - outer scope variable dispatcher.
     - `upvaluesCount`   - amount of upvalues detected.
+    - `constants`           - constant values.
+    - `constPos`            - next constant index.

 * ObjUpValue
+    - `obj`             - to be able to use polymorphism.
     - `location`        - pointer to value (this can either point to siblig or to locals' value).
     - `value`           - value which will be copied to structure after return operation.